How to set up the Emlid Reach RX with RTK Corrections

 Emlid Reach RX Setup

-Emlid’s Reach RX is an easy-to-use, low cost GNSS receiver for location data collection in the field.
-Designed to meet the needs of both experienced professionals and non-surveyors who require highly accurate results, this groundbreaking device is one of the simplest and most affordable devices for geographic data collection.
+Emlid’s Reach RX is an easy-to-use GNSS receiver for location data collection in the field.
+Designed to meet the needs of both experienced professionals and non-surveyors who require highly accurate results, this groundbreaking device is one of the simplest devices for geographic data collection.

 The Reach RX seamlessly connects to any iOS or Android device over Bluetooth, injecting real time high-precision data into all location-based apps on your phone and can be set up in minutes.